 SocialBee is the best pick for a small team built around repeatable, evergreen content.
 Its signature feature is category-based scheduling: you sort posts into buckets like promotional, educational, and curated, and SocialBee recycles them on a rotation so your calendar never goes empty, as SocialBee's own product pages describe.

 For a small team without a full-time content creator, that recycling model is a real time-saver, because a handful of evergreen posts can fill weeks of slots.
 The limitation is that SocialBee starts at roughly $29/month with no permanent free plan, so it is a better fit once a team has committed budget than as a zero-cost starting point.
-Velocity reaches the same "never start from a blank page" outcome through its Research Agent, which surfaces trending formats, hooks, and angles on every plan including Free.
+Velocity reaches the same "never start from a blank page" outcome through its Research Agent, which surfaces trending formats, hooks, and angles on Pro.
 For the broader argument on AI-led versus dashboard-led tools, see Beyond Buffer: the AI social media agent era.

 What's the best AI scheduling tool for a small team that needs approval workflows?